 Rinse collard greens and kale thoroughly.

-Drain and cut out large, tough stems and ribs.
+Drain, cut out, and discard the tough stems and ribs.

 Slice the leaves into 1/4-inch strips.
-You should have about 8 packed cups.
+You should have about 9 packed cups of each.

-Heat the olive oil in a well-seasoned heavy skillet or wok over medium-high heat.
+Heat the oil in large skillet or wok over medium-high heat.

-Add the garlic and cook, stirring, 30 seconds.
+Add the garlic and cook, stirring constantly until fragrant, 30 seconds.

 Add half of the collard greens and cook, stirring often until the greens begin to wilt, about 4 minutes.

-Add half of the kale and cook stirring, for about 1 minute, or until the leaves begin to soften.
+Add half of the kale and cook, stirring often until the greens begin to wilt, about 4 minutes.

-Add the remaining greens and cook, stirring constantly, for about 10 minutes, until the greens are tender.
+Add the remaining greens in batches, if necessary, and cook, stirring constantly until the greens are tender, about 12 minutes.

 Season with the salt, pepper, and lemon juice, and a few drops of hot pepper sauce, if desired.
 Serve immediately.

 Should I wash kale or collard greens before storing?

 When you bring home kale or collard greens from the store or farmers market, it is best to put them unwashed and loosely wrapped in the fridge.
 Stored this way, the greens will keep for up to five days.
 If you wash them immediately and then refrigerate, the greens lose their crispness, and they will spoil more quickly because of the moisture.